DeepOracle/DeepOracle/README.md

 - coverage_input.txt: the input of the test dataset generated after checking the line coverage(100000,)
 - coverage_output.txt: the output of the test dataset generated after checking the line coverage(100000,)
 - coverage_label.txt: the label of the test dataset generated after checking the line coverage(100000,)
-- **Some method lack of line.txt because the method has no branch and the line coverage of any test case is the same(M1-M11,M14)**
+- **Some method lack of line.txt because the method has no branch and the line coverage of any test case is the same(M1-10,M12,M14-15,M17)**

-# Output file of the network

-- 1.txt: the output vector of our approach(100000,)
-- 2.txt：the output vector of baseline, the size of training dataset is 1000(100000,)
-- 3.txt：the output vector of baseline, the size of training dataset is equal to our approach(100000,)
+-